This information will help you prepare for your cystoscopy and other related procedures at Memorial Sloan Kettering (MSK).

 While the urinary catheter is in place, you may feel a strong urge to urinate.
 This happens because the small inflated balloon that keeps it in place may cause your bladder to feel full.
 Relaxing and allowing the urine to flow will decrease this urge.

-- Do not go on long car trips (over 1 hour) for 1 week after your procedure without talking with your doctor.
+- If you need to go on car trips that are longer than 1 hour for 1 week after your procedure, talk with your doctor or nurse.

-- Do not lift heavy objects (10 to 15 pounds) for 2 weeks after your procedure.
+- Don’t lift objects heavier than 10 pounds (4.5 kilograms) for 2 weeks after your procedure.

-- Do not do strenuous exercise, such as tennis, jogging, or exercise programs for 2 weeks after your procedure.
+- Don’t do strenuous exercise, such as tennis, jogging, or exercise programs, for 2 weeks after your procedure.

 - You can walk and climb stairs right away after your procedure.

-If you had urethral stents placed during your procedure, contact your doctor’s office to schedule a follow-up appointment.
+If you had ureteral stents placed during your procedure, call your doctor’s office to schedule a follow-up appointment.
 The stents will need to be changed every 3 to 6 months, or as instructed by your doctor.

 - Continuous bright red blood or blood clots in your urine